 The process is quite simple:

 - Amazon sends you a purchase order listing exactly they want to buy.

 - You then send Amazon the inventory of what they ordered.

 - You get paid by Amazon.

 From there, it is up to Amazon to sell your products to their customers.
 You will not be involved in that process.

 How often does Amazon place purchase orders?

 As a vendor, you can set your wholesale prices on Amazon.
-If they find your wholesale prices appealing, they will place a purchase order, listing all the products they would like to purchase.
+If they find your wholesale prices appealing, they will place a purchase order, listing all the products they want.
 The ordering process is automated.
-Amazon’s systems will look at sales history and the current demand before deciding whether they need to place in order.
+Amazon’s systems will look at sales history and the current demand before deciding whether they need to place an order.
 In most cases, Amazon will place an order once a week for you to fulfill.
 During seasonal months demands will be higher for specific items.

 Who sets up the listings?

 Vendors are responsible for providing product descriptions and setting up the listing.
 Listings in Vendor Central are more protected and take precedence over listings done in Seller Central.
-Vendors must include product attributes, description, bullet points, titles, and the wholesale price.
+Vendors must include product attributes, descriptions, bullet points, titles, and wholesale prices.